vadosnaprimer/pspkvm/midp/src/tool/fontgen/src/README.txt

 (Note: rdfont.c is now obsolete, as it expects shorter headers than are now standard.
 It will not work on the current sources.
-I've left it in for historical reasons, but for current tables, see rdfont_c.2.)
+I've left it in for historical reasons, but for current tables, see rdfont_2.c, and rdfont3/rdfont_3.c)

 rdfont_2.c -- converts font bitmap from the C sources to a human-editable MIDP-FONTDEF format file.
 This is an updated and modified version--it reads format 2 files with longer headers.
 See also 'Notes about table versions', below.

+rdfont3/rdfont_3.c -- another version of rdfont, used once to convert and reorder a set of CJK-ordered bitmaps to unicode order.
+Probably not very useful for general purpose work on the fonts.

 wrfont.c -- converts a MIDP-FONTDEF file to C source defining the corresponding font bitmap.
 By default, with the V1_1 macro defined, it generates the current (version 2, eight byte header) bitmaps.

+wrfont2/wfont2.c -- same as above, but switchable--can generate bitmap
+arrays without the standard file header, or just generate the header on its own--see build_tables.sh, a shell script which uses it to pipe the entire set of tables into build/gxj_font_bitmap.c.

 gxj_font_bitmap.c.0 -- taken from the MIDP sources (version 1 table, with 4
 byte header, works only with rdfont.c).
 Note that to decompile another